ArjunS07/arjuns07.github.io/content/about.md

 ### My favourite books

 My values and beliefs are shaped by the books I've read over the years.
-I enjoy most genres, but my favourite novels generally cover some mix of science, technology, history, and business.
+I enjoy most genres, but my favourite books generally cover some mix of science, technology, history, and business.

 * _**Project Hail Mary**_ by Andy Weir
 * _**The Day of the Jackal**_ by Frederick Forsyth